 Mesdopetam (IRL790) is a dopamine D3 receptor antagonist in development for the treatment of PD-LIDs, troublesome dyskinesias commonly occurring after treatment with levodopa, and psychosis in Parkinson’s disease.
-The upcoming Phase IIb/III study aims to evaluate the effect of mesdopetam in patients with Parkinson’s disease affected by troublesome dyskinesias.
-The planned primary outcome measure is change in daily hours of ON-time without troublesome dyskinesia (“Good ON”) as assessed with 24-hour patient reported diaries.
+A Phase IIb/III study started in November 2020 to evaluate the effect of mesdopetam in patients with Parkinson’s disease affected by troublesome dyskinesias, PD-LIDs.
+The primary outcome measure is change in daily hours of ON-time without troublesome dyskinesia (“good ON-time”) as assessed with 24-hour patient home diaries.

 Mesdopetam has also shown antipsychotic properties and will be further investigated in PD psychosis (PD-P).

-IRL752 aims to improve the weakness in the cortical neuronal systems involved in balance control, a major contributing factor underlying falls in PD.
+Pirepemat (IRL752) aims to improve the weakness in the cortical neuronal systems involved in balance control, a major contributing factor underlying falls in PD.
 The risk of falling is strongly associated with cognitive decline.
-Falls represent a debilitating problem in PD, with serious complications such as fractures, decreased mobility and a lower quality of life.
-IRL752 is in clinical Phase II development stage.
+Falls represent a debilitating problem in PD, with serious complications such as fractures, decreased mobility, and a lower quality of life.
+Pirepemat is in clinical Phase II development stage.

 IRL942 & IRL1009